Accessibility

 Lists

-One or two navigation link lists on a page should be a guiding principal (i.e. at the top and in the foot).
-Wrap these in a <nav> element.
+One or two navigation link lists on a page should be a guiding principle (i.e. at the top and in the foot).
+Wrap these in a <nav>

 Bad: